ErlendTufteland/web-components/README.md

 2. Modify the CSS variables to suit your project's design requirements.
 3. The changes will be reflected across all components that use these variables.

-Absolutely!
-Here are more detailed descriptions for each component in your design system:

 ### Components

 #### s-button